caspiankeyes/AISecForge-arXiv-Publication/README.md

 Section 4 introduces our benchmarking framework, establishing standardized metrics for comparative security analysis across different AI systems.

-Section 5 demonstrates the practical application of LLMSecForge through case studies of security evaluations conducted on leading commercial LLMs.
+Section 5 demonstrates the practical application of AISecForge through case studies of security evaluations conducted on leading commercial LLMs.

 Section 6 discusses the integration of security assessments into broader governance frameworks, with particular emphasis on regulatory compliance.

-Section 7 presents our vision for the evolution of AI security practices and the future development of the LLMSecForge framework.
+Section 7 presents our vision for the evolution of AI security practices and the future development of the AISecForge framework.

 In an era where AI capabilities are advancing rapidly and regulatory requirements are tightening globally, organizations face a clear imperative: implement structured AI security frameworks or risk business-threatening consequences.
-LLMSecForge provides not only the technical foundation for addressing this challenge but also the strategic framework for transforming security investments into sustainable competitive advantages.
+AISecForge provides not only the technical foundation for addressing this challenge but also the strategic framework for transforming security investments into sustainable competitive advantages.

-# LLMSecForge: Comprehensive AI Security Taxonomy and Benchmarking Methodology
+# AISecForge: Comprehensive AI Security Taxonomy and Benchmarking Methodology

 ## 2. Vulnerability Taxonomy Framework

 ### 2.1 Core Taxonomy Design Principles

-The LLMSecForge Vulnerability Taxonomy is designed on four foundational principles that ensure its comprehensive coverage, practical utility, and regulatory alignment:
+The AISecForge Vulnerability Taxonomy is designed on four foundational principles that ensure its comprehensive coverage, practical utility, and regulatory alignment:

 1. **Hierarchical Decomposition**: A multi-level classification structure that allows both high-level categorical analysis and granular vulnerability mapping
 2. **Technical-Governance Integration**: Direct linkage between technical vulnerabilities and their governance implications, enabling unified risk management